-43. It was no secret within CPD that Watts and his crew engaged in the type of misconduct that Mr. Jefferson experienced firsthand.
+44. It was no secret within CPD that Watts and his crew engaged in the type of misconduct of which Mr. Scott accused them.

 ANSWER: Defendant Mohammed objects to the terms "no secret" and "type of misconduct" as argumentative, vague and undefined.
 Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.